 Translated from French by Dr. Zahra Tavassoli Zea.

 Interview with Vladimir Bukovsky by Raymond Couraud

 Vladimir Bukovsky likes to provoke.
-He admits it, not to apologize for disturbing the comfort and the habits of the West, but to transmit a message.
-This message is a cry we hear at the very bottom of GULAGs and psychiatric hospitals of the USSR.
-This scream is called freedom.
+He admits it -- not in order to apologize for disturbing the comfort and the habits of the West, but to transmit a message.
 Passing through Mulhouse, Bukovsky agreed to give an interview to our journal.
 In this interview, Vladimir Bukovsky explains the theses of his latest book.

 Raymond Couraud: As we speak, the greatest peaceful protest that has ever happened in Europe is being prepared in Bonn.
 How do you feel about this movement?